Vinoba Bhave: Criticism

 V.S.
 Naipaul has scathingly criticised Bhave in his collection of essays citing his lack of connection with rationality and excessive imitation of Gandhi.
 Even some of his admirers find fault with the extent of his devotion to Gandhi.
 Much more controversial was his support, ranging from covert to open, to the Congress Party's government under Indira Gandhi, which was fast becoming unpopular.
 He controversially backed the Indian Emergency imposed by Prime Minister Indira Gandhi, calling it Anushasana Parva (Time for Discipline).
 Jayaprakash Narayan in his prison diary during the emergency sarcastically wrote about the meaning of Anushasan Parva.
 Congress party opponents at that time had coined the derogatory term "Sarkari Sant (Government Saint)" to describe him.
 Noted Marathi writer Pra Ke Atre publicly criticised him and mocked him by writing an article titled "Vanaroba" which is a disambiguation of the name "Vinoba" and means monkey.

 Awards and recognition

 In 1958 Bhave was the first recipient of the international Ramon Magsaysay Award for Community Leadership.
 He was awarded the Bharat Ratna posthumously in 1983.

 Vinoba Bhave, The Man, a documentary film on the social-reformer directed by Vishram Bedekar was released in 1963.
 It was produced by the Government of India's Films Division.
 Indian film director Sarvottam Badami had earlier made another documentary on him, Vinoba Bhave, in 1951.

+In February 2024, SBI Foundation,'corporate social responsibility (CSR) arm of the State Bank of India, launched a CSR project titled 'SBI Sammaan – Hom(e)age to the National Heroes in Gagode Budruk, the native village of Bharat Ratna Acharya Vinoba Bhave.
+As part of this initiative, various rural development activities were undertaken to honour his legacy.